Anteru/kyla/doc/source/repository-types.rst

 kyla supports several *repository types* with different capabilities.
 The built-in types are:

-* ``Loose``: A loose repository consists of the content objects only.
-It supports repair, add/remove, and validation.
-All data is stored in a subfolder called ``.ky``.
-The content objects are available in ``.ky/objects``.
 * ``Deployed``: A deployed repository is the "installed" state, that is, the content objects are stored with their actual file name, and some content objects may be duplicated.
 A deployed repository supports repair, add/remove, and validation.
 * ``Packed``: A packed repository consists of the database and one or more package files.
 Content objects are spread over package files.
 A packed repository supports only validation.